Systematic light curve modelling of TDEs: statistical differences between the spectroscopic classes: Data analysis

 \subsection{Mosfit model}

-The \textsc{mosfit} TDE model has nine free parameters: the masses of the SMBH ($M_\bullet$) and disrupted star ($M_*$); a scaled impact parameter ($b$) which determines whether the star is fully or partially disrupted; the efficiency of converting mass fallback to radiation ($\epsilon$); the normalisation of the photospheric radius ($R_{\rm ph,0}$) and a power-law index ($l_{\rm ph}$) relating this radius to the instantaneous luminosity; the viscous delay time ($t_\nu$) between fallback and production of radiation (e.g. due to suspension in a disk); the time of first fallback ($t_0$); the extinction in the host galaxy, proportional to the column density ($n_{\rm H,host}$); and a white noise parameter ($\sigma$).
+The \textsc{mosfit} TDE model has nine free parameters: the masses of the SMBH ($M_\bullet$) and disrupted star ($M_*$); a scaled impact parameter ($b$) which determines whether the star is fully or partially disrupted; the efficiency of converting mass fallback to radiation ($\epsilon$); the normalisation of the photospheric radius ($R_{\rm ph,0}$) and a power-law index ($l_{\rm ph}$) relating this radius to the instantaneous luminosity; the viscous delay time ($t_\nu$) between fallback and production of radiation (e.g. due to suspension in a disk); the time {relative to the first detection at which the light curve begins} ($t_0$); the extinction in the host galaxy, proportional to the column density ($n_{\rm H,host}$); and a white noise parameter ($\sigma$).